 Some conditions increase the risk that hemoptysis is caused by a serious disorder:

-Human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more (for Kaposi sarcoma, tuberculosis, and fungal infections)
+Human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more (for Kaposi sarcoma, tuberculosis, and fungal infections)

 Use of drugs that suppress the immune system called immunosuppressants (for tuberculosis and fungal infections)